 The Pitfalls Of Accommodation in El Nido Palawan

 Palawan is considered ‘the last frontier’ of the Philippines and is generally less developed than other parts of the country.
-Awesome.
-For someone that likes a bit of luxury in their life I was already behind the eight ball.
-El Nido is not yet completely saturated by mass tourism and still retains an air of rusticity.
+Palawan has lots of things to do, but El Nido is not yet completely saturated by mass tourism and it still retains an air of rusticity.
 And I love that!
 I really do.
 I just want a comfortable place to sleep each night after exploring the sights.
 Never in a million years did I expected finding decent accommodation in El Nido to be akin to finding a needle in a haystack.
 I admit I left my run a little late and only started looking for the best place to stay in El Nido about four weeks before our trip.
 My budget was set at $150 a night and I can usually secure something spectacular for that in Asia.
 I mean, did you see my amazing hotel in Hanoi and where I stayed in Hoi An, both of which were under $50 a night?
 After my first glance at the accommodation in El Nido I was uneasy.
 My uneasiness turned to dismay when I started reading the reviews.
 I know you get what you pay for and these rooms are by no means expensive when compared to Australia, but the value in El Nido was way off for Asia.
 My stomach churned as I trawled though page after page of disgruntled travellers spinning their tales of woe; overcharging, raw sewage, cockroaches, bed bugs, paper thin walls, no electricity, no hot water, salt water showers, dodgy or no aircon, leaking plumbing, holes in walls plugged with paper, no wifi, slimy pools, rude staff, inept housekeeping, inedible food, unclean bedding, rock hard mattresses, threadbare towels and constant construction were common themes.
 I was truly horrified.
 So much so that I actually started considering Buhol as a replacement for El Nido.
 In the end it just didn’t have the lure of El Nido so I called in reinforcements.
 The Hubs usually trusts me implicitly to plan our trips.
 Sometimes I show him the itinerary, but more often than not I just go ahead and book it.
 After 25 years of marriage I know what he likes and I haven’t messed up yet.
 In despair, I asked him to come up with a short list of accommodation in El Nido and I would do the rest.
 And then I braced myself for his reaction.
 As I watched from the other side of the room, his face went from calm, to questioning, to alarm after reading only a handful of reviews.
 ‘What the f@%k sort of place are you taking me to?’
 No hot water?
 No electricity?
 Bedbugs?
 You gotta be sh!tting me?
 F@%that!
 I’m not going’.
 I had to laugh.
 If the trip was going to be salvaged it was clear it was going to be up to me.
 I painstaking reviewed every single hotel in my Expedia, Agoda and Google search results to find something, anything, that wasn’t a compromise too far.
 I’m no princess but one thing was clear, El Nido certainly hadn’t warmed to my concept of travelling in luxury for less.
 I had all but given up ever finding something to appeal when I stumbled upon One El Nido Suite.
 Granted it wasn’t in my preferred location in the centre of town.
 Granted it was brand new so had zero reviews.
 Granted it was overpriced for Asia.
 But when faced with the alternatives I figured we didn’t have much to lose and hit ‘book now’ before I got cold feet.

 Getting to One El Nido Suite